contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Coordinate efforts to implement the ward temple and family history plan (see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan)).
 * Plan how to help specific ward members with their temple and family history work as requested.

 These meetings may be held in person or remotely.
-Coordination can also occur through phone calls, video calls, texts, and emails.
+Coordination can also happen in other ways, including phone calls, texts, and emails.

 ### 25.2.8 Temple Preparation Course